StarChart-Labs/flare-plugins/README.md

 If you discover a security vulnerability, contact the development team by e-mail at `vulnerabilities@starchartlabs.org`

+## Gradle Compatibility

+For all current releases, the minimum required Gradle version is 5.0

 ## Use

 The intended use for `flare-plugins` involves selecting a set of conventions for common uses, implemented as a single plug-in.
 However, individual plug-ins can still be applied if none of the current pre-defined conventions meet your use case.
 Instructions for each individual plug-in can be found [here](./docs/PLUGINS.md).